Last Updated 1 month ago

 = Test required.
 14-day quarantine required

-Travel Off Path could not find any clear information on the time-frame the negative test could be taken before crossing the border into the Czech Republic for tourists coming from amber and red countries.
+Travel Off Path could not find any clear information on the time-frame the negative test could be taken before crossing the border into the Czech Republic for tourists coming ‘un-safe' countries.
 Example: a negative covid test taken no more than 72 hours prior to entry.
-If you are a tourist from an amber or red country, please contact local authorities directly.
+If you are a tourist from an EU/third-party country not on the list, please contact local authorities directly.

 What’s Open in the Czech Republic